 - Central air conditioning: These are typically a combined heating and cooling system that uses ducts for dispersing the air throughout the home.

-- Portable AC units: These type are relatively new to the market and make it possible to move the equipment from room to room by way of an evaporating system or hose.
+- Portable AC units: These types are relatively new to the market and make it possible to move the equipment from room to room by way of an evaporating system or hose.

 Window units will typically suffice in small rooms or climates that never reach extremely high temperatures during summer months.
+But here in Reno / Sparks, they usually cannot keep up.
 The cost can vary depending on the size room you need to cool when choosing the AC size to purchase.

 Typically, price’s runs anywhere from $150.00 to over $300.00.
 Choosing this route can no doubt supply cold air to an area at a reasonable cost, but don’t expect it to be as powerful as a central AC unit.